janluke/cloup/README.rst

     cloup==0.3.*

-Patch releases are guaranteed to be backwards compatible even prior v1.0.
+Patch releases are guaranteed to be backwards compatible (even before v1.0).

 Option groups
 =============